awsdocs/aws-appconfig-user-guide/doc_source/appconfig-creating-configuration-and-profile.md

    For information, see [Install or upgrade AWS command line tools](getting-started-cli.md)\.

-1. Run the following command to create a configuration profile\.
+1. Run the following command to create a freeform configuration profile\.

 ------
 #### [ Linux ]